rubygems/bundler/doc/contributing/BUG_TRIAGE.md

 ## Duplicates!

 Finally, the ticket may be a duplicate of another older ticket.
 If you notice a ticket is a duplicate, simply comment on the ticket noting the original ticket’s number.
 For example, you could say “This is a duplicate of issue #42, and can be closed”.

+## Stale issues

+Any issue that is waiting for more information is what we could consider "stale".
+And the process is:

+1. If the issue is not updated in a while (2-4 weeks), we usually leave a comment saying "Hey :wave:, is this still a problem for you?".
+2. If they don't respond within a week or two, then we will close the ticket.
+3. If they do respond and they say it's still an issue, then we'll remind we are waiting for more information.
+4. If the user doesn't provide the required information after being reminded, the ticket will be closed.